-Soc 204 General Sociology 3 credits Basic issues and findings regarding the biological, symbolic and social nature of man are explored.
+Soc 204 General Sociology 3 hours Basic issues and findings regarding the biological, symbolic and social nature of man are explored.
 The foundations for social interaction including patterns of social structure, culture, socialization, primary relationships, social differentiation, organizations.
 Deviance and collective behavior are presented.
-Principles of the scientific method and major sociological theorists are included.
+Principles of the scientific method and major sociological theorists are included,

-General Sociology

-An analysis of American social institutions with special emphasis on family, religion, education, economy and polity.
+Soc 205 General Sociology 3 hours An analysis of American social institutions with special emphasis on family, religion, education, economy and polity.
 Factors contributing to institutional stability and change are examined with reference to potential consequences.
 Some cross-cultural comparisons are presented.
+Prerequisite: Soc 204 or consent of the instructor.